delfinparis/ai-prompt-vault/LAUNCH_NOW_GUIDE.md

 3. Upload the file: `prompts-export.json` (located in your project root)
 4. Wait for it to process

-This gives the GPT access to all 83 prompts without needing an API!
+This gives the GPT access to all 84 prompts without needing an API!

+Note on counts: The web app ships with 120+ prompts, while the current knowledge file includes 84 (see the `totalPrompts` field inside `prompts-export.json`).
+That’s normal for MVP launch.
+If you expand the library later, just upload a fresh `prompts-export.json` to update your GPT’s knowledge.

 ---